Orientsoft/borgnix-cloud-ide/README.md

 ## TODO and Known Issues

-1. Improve UI design and details
+- Improve UI design and details
-2. Show files in sub-directory in `ProjectManager`
+- Show files in sub-directory in `ProjectManager`
-4. Create a new project using a template project
+- Create a new project using a template project
-5. User validation
+- User validation
-6. When a project is deleted, the project select field and the editor show diffrent project
+- **[BUG]** When a project is deleted, the project select field and the editor show diffrent project